mmcc007/sylph/README.md

 - MATCH_PORT
 This is used to configure the CI's ssh client to find the match host's ssh port.
 For example, 22.

+The following environment variables are also required by _Sylph_ in a CI environment to configure the Fastlane Appfile and exportOptions.plist correctly:
+- APP_IDENTIFIER
+This is the bundle identifier of your iOS app.
+For example, com.mycompany.myapp.
+- TEAM_ID
+This is the Developer Portal Team ID.
+It is of the form 'ABCDEFGHIJ'.

 ## AWS CLI Credentials for CI
 The following AWS CLI credentials are required:
 - AWS_ACCESS_KEY_ID